canadaprogrammer/edx-first-ios-app/README.md

    4. Language: Swift
    5. Next > Create
 2. On ContentView.swift
-   1. Click Resume on the Canvas (If you can't see the Canvas, Editor > Canvas on the tool bar)
+   1. Click Resume on the Canvas (If you can't see the Canvas, Editor > Canvas on the menu bar)
    2. When you change the code, the Canvas will show the results simultaneously
 3. On the Canvas
    1. Cmd + Click the Text